 Your Bearing Guide

 A mechanical part that supports a moving joint, is the definition of a bearing.
-A ball bearing is a type of rolling element that’s used to separate the races and reduce rotational friction.
+A ball bearing is a type of rolling element that uses balls to separate the races and reduce rotational friction.

 Bearings play a critical role in the operation of many applications.
-So, it’s no surprise that our most frequent engineering conversations are centered around precision bearings.
+So, it comes as no surprise to us, that precision ball bearings are what most people contact our engineering support team about.

 Table of Contents